ololade97/evm-free-memory-pointer/README.md

 Remember the Memory Layout?
 0x40 is second in the layout and the free Memory pointer (the bookmark).
 But where did "0x80" come from?

 0x80 is the default value stored in 0x40.
 That is, 0x40 stores 0x80.
 This automatically points to 0x80 (free memory) - the fourth in the Memory layout where values are written.
 You might want to ask, "But mstore only store values, and not that it changes and point to the position a value can be stored at?".
-We will talk about this down the line.
+We will talk about this down the line in mstore use cases.

 This leads us to the first rule.